phax/peppol-commons/README.md

 Note: this is new in v8.2.0.

 The SMP client (both Peppol and OASIS BDXR) uses the file `application.properties` for configuration.
-The file `smp-client.properties` is also evaluated for backwards-compatibility reasons.
+The file `smp-client.properties` is also evaluated for backwards-compatibility reasons but with lower priority.

+See https://github.com/phax/ph-commons#ph-config for the new resolution logic.

 **Configuration resolution (pre v8.2.0)**